rgmf/PyOpenTracks/README.md

 Currently, the features are:
 - Open a GPX file to see all stats and the track on a map.
+- Import GPX files.
+- Import folders (PyOpenTracks gets all GPX files and import all of them).

+Users can see the list of all GPX files imported.

 # Develop, test, use, check it out...
 If you want to check PyOpenTracks out, participate in the development... you can read [DEVELOPMENT.md](DEVELOPMENT.md) to has PyOpenTracks ready to execute and use.